weilbith/AUR/README.md

 ### zinit-git

-There is no such package for [zinit](https://github.com/zdharma/zinit) so far, but none of the documented installation approaches of the tool are acceptable.
+There is no such package for [zinit](https://github.com/zdharma/zinit) so far, but none of the documented installation approaches of the tool is acceptable.
 After having it installed, use the path `/usr/share/zsh/scripts/zinit/zinit.zsh` to source in your `zsh` setup.

+### tmux-thumbs-git

+The is no such package for [tmux-thumbs](https://github.com/fcsonline/tmux-thumbs) so far, but none of the documented installation approaches of the tool is acceptable.
+After having is installed, use `run-shell /usr/share/tmux/plugins/tmux-thumbs/tmux-thumbs.tmux` in your `tmux` setup.